Ashton Kutcher urges EU to allow tech giants to keep tracking online child abuse - KESQ

 “We [need to] protect the privacy of these kids,” said Kutcher, who is the co-founder of Thorn, a non-profit organization that combats human trafficking and sexual exploitation of children with a focus on internet technology.
 “They didn’t consent to their abuse being shared online … Their privacy matters, too.”

 Kutcher has backed an interim law proposed by EU Commissioner for Home Affairs Ylva Johansson that would give tech companies an exemption from the code, allowing them to continue tracking child sexual abuse online.
-The law proposed by Johansson faces a vote in Brussels on Monday.
+The European Parliament’s Civil Liberties Committee made a number of changes to the law as proposed by Johansson, and the new text will be laid before the full European Parliament next week.

 At the moment, tech giants routinely run software that scans their platforms for pornographic images and video involving children.